1

 What are the big 4 internships?

 The 'Big 4' internships typically refer to summer internship programs offered by the four largest accounting firms: Deloitte, PricewaterhouseCoopers (PwC), Ernst & Young (EY), and KPMG.
-These internships provide experience in auditing, consulting, tax, and advisory services and are highly competitive for students pursuing careers in accounting and finance.
+These internships provide experience in auditing, consulting, and advisory services and are highly competitive for students pursuing careers in accounting and finance.

-Does dermatology have an intern year?
+Does dermatology require an intern year?

 What cities are hiring for Dermatology Intern jobs?
 Cities with the most Dermatology Intern job openings: